Caazapá Department: Hydrography

 The Tebicuary River crosses the department from East to West, also the South of the department and serves as limit with Itapúa department.
 The Tebicuary-mi River serves as limit with Paraguarí.

 The Pirapó River flows into the Tebiacuary River, in the center area of the department.
 In Caazapá are the sources of two streams, Capiíbary and Ypety.

 The streams Iñaro, Guazú and Charará are located in the territory of Caazapá as well.

 Natural environment and vegetation

-The natural environment of the region and all along the Caaguazú Cordillera is great example of the vast vegetation in the country.
+Tree-cover loss year in Caazapá, 2001-2024, from the Global Forest Change dataset.

 The whole department is in the Central Forest Region.
-The wooded landscape has suffered the consequences of being used for breeding cattle and the abused of technology that affects the soil, being both situations a problem for the natural environment in this area.
+The wooded landscape has suffered the consequences of being used for breeding cattle and the abuse of technology that affects the soil, being both situations a problem for the natural environment in this area.

 There are some vegetable species that are in danger, such as yvyra paje, yvyra asy and nandyta.
 Among the animal species in danger are the tiririca, margay, lobopé and aira’y.